Alcaraz–Sinner rivalry: 2021

 Alcaraz and Sinner met for the first time at the ATP Tour level at the 2021 Paris Masters, where an 18-year-old Alcaraz, ranked world No. 35, upset a 20-year-old Sinner in straight sets.
-This match significantly bumped Sinner down to ninth position for the ATP Finals, where he had been hoping to make his first appearance as a seed.
+This match significantly bumped Sinner out of the qualifying positions for the ATP Finals, where he had been hoping to make his first appearance as a seed.

 2022

 Alcaraz and Sinner met three times in 2022, with Sinner winning two matches and Alcaraz one.

 They met for the first time in the fourth round of Wimbledon, where Sinner defeated Alcaraz in four sets.

 The pair met again later that month in their first final in Umag, where Alcaraz was the defending champion.
 Alcaraz took the first set before being breadsticked twice by Sinner in the second and third sets.
 This was Sinner's first title on clay courts.

 Their third meeting in 2022 was in the quarterfinals of the US Open.
 Alcaraz took the first set before losing the second and third sets in two tiebreaks.
 He then saved a match point in the fourth set, before recovering to win in five.
-The match lasted five hours and 15 minutes, and recorded the latest finish in the history of the tournament at 2:50AM.
+The match lasted five hours and 15 minutes, and recorded what was then the latest finish in the history of the tournament at 2:50AM.
 It is widely considered one of the best matches of their rivalry to date.
 Alcaraz went on to win the tournament, claiming his first major title and becoming the youngest men's world No. 1 in the Open Era.